andykdy/CPSC427-VAPE/README.md

 - [Mimimal Playability](https://github.students.cs.ubc.ca/CPSC427/vape_nation/releases/tag/minimal-playability)

 # Controls
->- W, A, S, D  -> Movement
+- W, A, S, D  -> Movement
->- Spacebar -> Shoot
+- Spacebar -> Shoot
->- Enter ->  Vamp Mode
+- Enter ->  Vamp Mode
+- Shift -> Continue (Dialogues)
+- [Debug]
->- F -> [Debug] Fill vamp mode
+    - F -> Fill vamp mode
->- G -> [Debug] - Fill Health
+    - G -> Fill Health
+    - 1 -> At main menu only, go straight to level 1
+    - 2 -> At main menu only, go straight to level 2

 # Content
-The game consists of the main menu a tutorial, and one level.
+The game consists of the main menu a tutorial, and two levels.

-Upon entering the tutorial, you will be walked through each of the controls and basic gameplay.
+Upon entering the tutorial, you will be walked through each of the controls and basic gameplay mechanics.

 Upon entering the first level the game will spawn waves of basic enemies for about a minute, before spawning the boss.
 If you die, the level will restart.
-Once the boss is defeated, you will be returned to the main menu.
+Once the boss is defeated, you will be move to the next level.

+Once you complete the last level, you are returned to the main menu

 # Music Credits:
+- Main Menu:
-Main Menu:      Dynatron - Stars of the Night
+    - Dynatron - Stars of the Night
+- Tutorial BGM:
-Tutorial BGM:   M.O.O.N - Dust
+    - M.O.O.N - Dust
-Level 1 BGM:    Dynatron - Pulse Power
+- Level 1 BGM:
+    - Dynatron - Pulse Power
-Level 1 Boss:   Perturbator - Diabolus Ex Machina
+- Level 1 Boss:
+    - Perturbator - Diabolus Ex Machina
+- Victory:
-Victory:        Final Fantasy VII - Victory Fanfare
+    - Final Fantasy VII - Victory Fanfare
+- Level 2 BGM:
+    - Vulta - Crepuscule
+- Level 2 Boss:
+    - Pertrubator - Versus